Lauren Davis: Juniors

-Professional career

 2011: Turning professional

 Davis was awarded a wildcard into the Australian Open, where she lost her first Grand Slam appearance against fifth-seeded Samantha Stosur in the first round.
 She officially turned professional in 2011 and won her first WTA Tour match in the Miami Open qualifying by beating Jill Craybas, in three sets.
 She then lost to Anastasiya Yakimova.

 In the qualifying for the Charleston Open, Davis lost to Stéphanie Foretz.
 While waiting to give a post-match interview in a corporate booth, she was knocked unconscious when lighting equipment fell on her head.
 She suffered a concussion that kept her out of competition for months and left her suffering from occasional migraines for several months after that.

 In October 2013, Davis filed a lawsuit against Production Design Associates and High Output, who had been hired by sponsors Dove to provide and install video and lighting equipment for the interview booths.
 Her complaint stated:

 She sought actual and punitive damages for negligence and gross negligence.

-2012: French Open debut & first major match win
+2012–13: First major match win

-At the Indian Wells Open, she defeated Petra Martić in the first round and then lost to Nadia Petrova in the round of 64.
+At the 2012 Indian Wells Open, she defeated Petra Martić in the first round and then lost to Nadia Petrova in the round of 64.
 She then lost in the first round of the Miami Open to Vera Dushevina.

-Davis made it through the qualifying rounds of the French Open, where she won her first major main-draw match against 30th seed Mona Barthel, in straight sets.
-In the second round, she lost to compatriot Christina McHale, in straight sets.
+Davis made it through the qualifying rounds of the 2012 French Open, where she won her first major main-draw match against 30th seed Mona Barthel in straight sets.
+In the second round, she lost to fellow American Christina McHale, in straight sets.

-2013: Miami Open 3rd round

-Davis reached her second career quarterfinal at the Hobart International, where she lost to Sloane Stephens.
-In February, she won the United States Tennis Association (USTA) Dow Classic title by defeating Alja Tomljanović in the final.
+Davis reached her second career quarterfinal at the 2013 Hobart International, where she lost to Sloane Stephens.
+In February 2013, she won the United States Tennis Association (USTA) Dow Classic title by defeating Alja Tomljanović in the final.

-She replaced an injured Victoria Azarenka at the Miami Open, where she defeated Madison Keys in the second round.
+She replaced an injured Victoria Azarenka at the 2013 Miami Open, where she defeated Madison Keys in the second round.
 In the third round, she faced Alizé Cornet and lost in three sets.
 During the match, Davis was stung on the buttocks by a wasp in the third set.
 Though it caused her significant pain, Davis refused to blame her loss on it.
 The overwhelming heat affected Davis and Cornet as both players left the court in wheelchairs.

 Davis then reached the quarterfinals of the Monterrey Open, where she lost to the eventual champion, Anastasia Pavlyuchenkova.
 She was knocked out in the first round of the French Open, Wimbledon and the US Open.
-Her furthest advance for the remainder of the year was a quarterfinal appearance at the Bell Challenge in September, where she lost to Lucie Šafářová.
+Her furthest advance for the remainder of 2013 was a quarterfinal appearance at the Bell Challenge in September, where she lost to Lucie Šafářová.